IDE Integration

 Problems panel integration

 Any issues that require your attention will show up in the Problems panel.
-For example, if Ultracite finds an error it can't fix (like a deprecated API or an unhandled Promise rejection), it will list it as an error or warning.
-Click it to jump to the location in code.
+For example, if Ultracite finds an error it can’t fix (like a deprecated API or an unhandled Promise rejection), it will list it as an error or warning.
+Click it to jump to the location in code.Quick fixes

 In many cases, the VS Code extension for your linter provides quick fix suggestions.
-If you see a yellow lightbulb or a suggestion popup, you can apply fixes manually as well.
+If you see a yellow lightbulb or a suggestion popup, you can apply fixes manually as well.CLI Usage

 Ultracite comes with a CLI that wraps your chosen linter.
-The commands work the same regardless of which toolchain you're using.
+The commands work the same regardless of which toolchain you’re using.
+Any unknown flags are passed through to the underlying linter, so you can use any flag your linter supports (e.g.--max-warnings for ESLint, --since for Biome).

 Checking Code

-The check command runs the linter without modifying files:
+Thecheck command runs the linter without modifying files:

 Terminal